hippopenny/hippopenny.github.io/_pages/home.md

 feature_row:
   - image_path: /assets/images/skellyrun/mkthalloween.png
     alt: "skelly run at hippopenny"
-    title: "Skelly Run: A Stylish Run Through Spooky Terrain and Epic Outfits"
+    title: "Skelly Run: Run for Your Life but Must in Style"
-    excerpt: "Skelly Run is the new 2D endless runner game where you're a badass skeleton with cool weapons, running through crazy challenges and stuff, all while sporting some seriously stylish dresses!!"
+    excerpt: "We had Sonic, Subway Surfers, and now, there is Skelly..
+Skelly Run is the new endless runner game where you're a badass skeleton with cool weapons, running through crazy challenges and stuff, all while sporting some seriously stylish dresses!!
+Are you ready to score 4K?"
     url:  /skellyrun/
     btn_class: "btn--primary"
     btn_label: "Learn more"